 A commercial letter of credit (or sometimes referred to as import/export letters of credit) is one of the oldest and most standard forms of payment for transactions in international trade.
-Global importers and exporters can often feel uncomfortable producing and and shipping goods without any assurance of payment; especially if this the first time of dealing with each other.
+Global importers and exporters can often feel uncomfortable producing and shipping goods without any assurance of payment especially if this the first time the parties have dealt with each other.
 Both importers and exporters can come to an agreement that helps protect both interests whether it is to receive money or goods in exchange.
-Commercial letters of credit is an agreement in which the importers bank guarantees to pay the exporters bank at the time goods/services are delivered.
+Commercial letters of credit are an agreement in which the importers bank guarantees to pay the exporters bank at the time goods/services are delivered.

 Commercial letters of credit represent a reasonable compromise that protects the exporters of missed payment for the shipment of goods.
 An LC can be used to demonstrate that goods won’t be released until they are paid for.
 They can provide importers with a guarantee that they will get the goods if the exporter is paid.
 Exporters can agree to terms according to the documentary requirements that in turn protect importers’ interests.

 Unsecured Letters Of Credit

 Most letters of credit for trade are secured against collateral.
 Prestige has teamed up with an organisation who can offer unsecured letters of credit.
 This means businesses do not have to tie up valuable collateral to open a letter of credit.
 Below is a general overview of the Letters of Credit Process and how it should work:

 - Importer wishes to purchase goods off the exporter and upon agreement, a purchase order (PO) or invoice is issued.

 - The importer then approaches an issuing bank and/or trade financier who will issue an LC whilst the exporter assigns a confirming/receiving bank who will request the LC documents to be shipped from the issuing bank of the importer.

 - Once received, the confirming/receiving bank will check the LC and if the terms are correct, the exporter will be given the green light to ship the goods.